 CXCL12 C-X-C motif chemokine 12

 FII:c factor II plasma coagulant activity

 NETs neutrophil extracellular traps

 VHS Verona Heart Study

+WBC white blood cell

-n spite of major diagnostic and therapeutic improvements in the past decades, cardiovascular disease (CVD) is still responsible for 30% of deaths worldwide.
+n spite of major diagnostic and therapeutic improvements in the last decades, cardiovascular disease (CVD) is still responsible for 30% of deaths worldwide.
 Even when all of the traditional cardiovascular risk factors are reduced using the best available pharmacological therapy and lifestyle counseling, a substantial residual risk still remains unaddressed.^{1,2}

 Atherosclerosis is the main pathological condition underlying CVD and is widely recognized as a chronic inflammatory disease driven by lipids and leukocytes.
-Leukocytes play a pivotal role in atherosclerosis, and consistently, white blood cell (WBC) count has been linked with CVD by several studies.3-6
+Leukocytes play a pivotal role in atherosclerosis, and consistently, white blood cell (WBC) count has been linked with CVD by several studies.^{3-6}

-Counts of almost all subtypes of leukocytes have been associated with the risk of CVD, thereby suggesting WBC count as a potential predictor of cardiovascular risk.
-The Leukocytes have been implicated in all the phases of atherosclerosis development and progression, and their prognostic significance has been investigated in both primary and secondary cardiovascular prevention, including recurrent events and focusing on thrombotic complications.
-Patternation belonging mechanisms could mediate the influence of leukocytes on CVD, from proteolytic and oxidative endothelial damage to effects on vascular perfusion.
-Patternation been suggested in the prognostic and progression and statement of leukocytes on CVD, from proteolytic and oxidative endothelial damage.

-platelet aggregation to hypercoagulability with prothrombotic diathesis.^{14-16}
+Counts of almost all subtypes of leukocytes have been associated with the risk of CVD, thereby suggesting WBC count as a potential predictor of cardiovascular risk.^{7,8} Leukocytes have been implicated in all the phases of atherosclerosis development and progression, and their prognostic significance has been investigated in both primary and secondary cardiovascular prevention, including recurrent events and focusing on thrombotic complications.^{9-11} Various biologic mechanisms could mediate the influence of leukocytes on CVD, from proteolytic and oxidative endothelial damage7 to effects on vascular perfusion,^{12,13} and from platelet aggregation to hypercoagulability with prothrombotic diathesis. $^{\rm 14-16}$

-Atherosclerosis is well known to be associated with a detectable activation of the hemostatic system, 17-19 and the development of thrombosis after atherosclerotic plaque disruption is one of the main mechanisms of acute vessel occlusion and ischemic complications.
+Atherosclerosis is well known to be associated with a detectable activation of the hemostatic system,^{17-19} and the development of thrombosis after atherosclerotic plaque disruption is one of the main mechanisms of acute vessel occlusion and ischemic complications.
 Therefore, the crucial role of coagulation pathway in CVD is also widely recognized.
 On the potential link between leukocytes and coagulation, much of the evidence has emphasized the role of neutrophil extracellular traps (NETs).
-NETs are extracellular DNA fibers. including histones and neutrophil enzymes, which are well known for their antimicrobial role against infections.^{20,21} NETs may represent a link between inflammation and thrombosis, 22,23 with seminal works showing that NETs provide a scaffold for thrombus formation and can increase platelet activation, tissue factor expression, and thrombin generation.^{24,25} Differently, the role of other WBC subtypes in predicting CAD risk, particularly in supporting potential links between leukocytes and coagulation, still remain unclear, and basophils are among the less-considered leukocyte subtypes in clinical practice.
+NETs are extracellular DNA fibers, including histones and neutrophil enzymes, which are well known for their antimicrobial role against infections.^{20,21} NETs may represent a link between inflammation and thrombosis, 22,23 with seminal works showing that NETs provide a scaffold for thrombus formation and can increase platelet activation, tissue factor expression, and thrombin generation.^{24,25} Differently, the role of other WBC subtypes in predicting CAD risk, particularly in supporting potential links between leukocytes and coagulation, still remain unclear, and basophils are among the less-considered 5 leukocyte subtypes in clinical practice.